PhillP/PropertyGraph.jl/README.md

 PropertyGraph.jl has a dependency on the following 2 packages:
 - the [Compat](https://github.com/JuliaLang/Compat.jl) package for Julia 0.3/0.4 compatibility
 - the [UUID](https://github.com/forio/UUID.jl) for generation of unique identifiers

-## Roadmap

-There are several key areas for developemnt:
- - extend query capabilities
- - integration with [DataFrames](https://github.com/JuliaStats/DataFrames.jl) (using DataFrames as a source for building graphs, and generating query results as DataFrames)
- - reading and writing graphs from various formats
- - reading (on-demand) and writing to/from persistent stores

-## Inspiration

-There are various sources of inspiration for this package, including the [Gremlin](https://github.com/tinkerpop/gremlin/wiki) graph traversal language for the JVM.
-However, an aim is to develop features within this package that will be of most benefit to Julia users.

-## Documentation

-The documentation for PropertyGraph.jl will be available on the [wiki](https://github.com/PhillP/PropertyGraph.jl/wiki).